Skip to main content

 Cats + English

-• Ephedrine is most commonly given by injection (and rarely by mouth) and is used off label to treat low blood pressure and certain types of urinary incontinence.
-Give as directed by your veterinarian.
-Common side effects include restlessness, fast heartbeat, and high blood pressure.
-Do not use in pets that are allergic to it or in pets with severe heart disease or abnormal heart rhythms.
+• Doxepin is given by mouth and is used off label to treat psychogenic dermatoses such as excessive grooming and psychogenic alopecia.
+Give as directed.
+The most common side effect is sleepiness.
+Do not use in pets that are allergic to it or other tricyclic antidepressants, in pets currently using an MAOI or flea/tick collar, or in pets undergoing skin allergy testing within two weeks.
 If a negative reaction occurs, please call your veterinary office.